GfSE/CoCoML-Pages/index.md

 Another approach is to use a subset of SysML v2 to define the CoCoML.
 To date there is no mapping of SysML v2 to OWL/RDF according to authoritative members of the submission group.
 This track will be investigated, first.

+There is a number of details to decide, for example which flavor of OWL to use (where anything beyond DL is considered impractical).

 <a href="https://github.com/GfSE/CoCoML-Pages/discussions/4" target="_blank">Any questions or ideas?</a>